 Then we have Vat which is 5% on new developments that the buyer is responsible to pay however some resale properties are also due to VAT to be payable by new buyers because previous buyers never paid it when they purchase on off plan.

 A then for last, buyers have a transfer fee which is 6%.

-if its your first purchase in North Cyprus then every person has a once-in-a-lifetime exemption to reduce this tax to 3%.
 If you decide to use your option right. this is when your purchase permit has been granted ( where it takes 11-12 months) and the title deeds are transferred into your name

 Not to forget the vendors, where we agents call them sellers are responsible for they stopaj tax, which is 3% or for some countries its called Capital gains tax .